Code-Institute-Submissions/cottage/README.md

 This means the loading time on the other pages is quicker on mobile.

 The 'Book Now' in the nav bar also brings up the booking modal.
 The font is bolder than the rest to make it stand out, as it is the main call to action in the mobile view.

+#### Deployment
+---

+This website is hosted by GitHub pages.
+The GitHub link is here: https://github.com/bandyp/cottage .
+In the initial stages alot of work went into the content and a large physical part of the index page was completed then pushed onto GitHub.
+After that there uploads were far more frequent.

 #### Testing
+---

 Heavy use of dev tools on Chrome.
 Alot of issues with padding and margins needed ironing out.
 Adding in the bootstrap modal form and review section were straight forward.
-The Nav bar caused some problems when on mobile size screen.
-I wanted it to stay at the top of the screen.
+The Nav bar caused some problems when on mobile size screen and then on tablet.
+I wanted it to stay at the top of the screen, or the alignment just become unstuck.
 I had to do a duplicate code which dissapears when not needed.
 Otherwise the heading would sit above the bar when scrolling down.
 Tested each page and button for functionality.

 #### Credits
+---

 Some code was copied and pasted with some changes by me:

-Navigation bar - Code institute
+* Navigation bar - Code institute, from resume project.
-Photos - My wife took the photos of the cottage.
-Other photos were from the relative business' websites and tourist boards Icons - FA
+* Photos - My wife took the photos of the cottage.
+Other photos were from the relative business' websites and tourist boards
+* Icons - FA
-Content - from original page - Terry Brennan; I wrote the guides about the town and the area.
+* Content - from original page - Terry Brennan.
+I wrote the guides about the town and the area.
-Reviews from emails suppied by owner Fiona Brennan Modal/buttons/reviews - Bootstrap copy and pasted with some alterations to CSS by myself Map - google maps
+* Reviews from emails suppied by owner Fiona Brennan
+* Modal/buttons/reviews - Bootstrap copy and pasted with some alterations to CSS by myself
+* Map - google maps
-Hover effects - hover.css
+* Hover effects - hover.css

 Thank you to my tutor Seun for help, suggestions and encouragement
+---